carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 FIXME: how to make a tool command line installable

-More details on this may be found at [on the python packaging documentation site](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html)
+More details on this may be found at [on the Python packaging documentation site](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html)

 ## Getting a Package from A Colleague